healthykitchen101/healthykitchen101.com/electric-skillets/reviews/crux/crux-electric-skillet-14620.md

 Dishwasher-Safe: Yes

-You will notice that the flat base has four extra stands with anti-slip pads at the bottom (+2).
-These make the pan very sturdy despite its thermosetting plastic material being much lighter than metal (+2).
+You will notice that the flat base has four stands with anti-slip pads at the bottom (+2).
+We found the pan to be very sturdy even though the thermosetting plastic material is much lighter than metal (+2).
 The pan is not detachable so make sure your dishwasher is big enough to fit the entire skillet (+2).

 ### 7.0 - Thermostat